apollographql/router/.changesets/fix_bnjjj_fix_rhai_traceid.md

 The `traceid()` function in a Rhai script for the router now returns a valid trace ID for all traces.

-Previously, `traceid()` didn't return a valid trace ID if the trace wasn't sampled.
+Previously, `traceid()` didn't return a trace ID if the trace wasn't selected for sampling.

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/5606